-ADV-1101 in Summer Experience: ADV-1101 is best accomplished with the most immediate effect by completing the course during the Summer Experience program.
-By taking ADV-1101 in Summer Experience, the freshman student is most prepared to “hit the ground learning” in the fall semester.
-Students overwhelmingly note that Summer Experience was the very best thing they could have done upon entering college.
+ADV-1101 in Summer Advantage: ADV-1101 is best accomplished with the most immediate effect by completing the course during the Summer Advantage program.
+By taking ADV-1101 in Summer Advantage, the freshman student is most prepared to “hit the ground learning” in the fall semester.
+Students overwhelmingly note that Summer Advantage was the very best thing they could have done upon entering college.

 The ADV-1101 course further enhances the development of written/oral communication skills, academic/life planning, student lifestyle issues management and life-long learning.
 Equally important are acquiring life skills in time management, motivation, perception/attitudes, goal setting, career analysis and stress management that enhance the student’s transition to college life and their transition back into the world of work upon graduation.